kitnil/awesome/README.md

 - [lein-figwheel](https://github.com/bhauman/lein-figwheel) - Figwheel builds your ClojureScript code and hot loads it into the browser as you are coding!
 - [lein-droid](https://github.com/clojure-android/lein-droid) - A Leiningen plugin for building Clojure/Android projects
 - [piggieback](https://github.com/nrepl/piggieback) - nREPL support for ClojureScript REPLs
-- [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl) - A collection of nREPL middleware originally designed to enhance Clojure editors
+- [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl) - A collection of nREPL middleware to enhance Clojure editors with common functionality like definition lookup, code completion, etc.
 - [awesome-clojure](https://github.com/razum2um/awesome-clojure) - A curated list of awesome Clojure libraries and resources.
 Inspired by awesome-... stuff
 - [modern-cljs](https://github.com/magomimmo/modern-cljs) - A series of tutorials on ClojureScript
 - [logic-tutorial](https://github.com/swannodette/logic-tutorial) - A Very Gentle Introduction to Relational Programming